Why GMRS?

 Conclusion

 If your goal is to talk to radio hobbyists around the world, get your ham license.
-But if your goal is to coordinate a road trip, keep track of your family while camping, or just dip your toes into the world of radio frequency without (or while) studying for an exam, GMRS is the superior, friction-free starting point.
+But if your goal is to coordinate a road trip, keep track of your family while camping, or just dip your toes into the world of radio frequency without (or while) studying for an exam, GMRS is the easier starting point.